5 Tips For Making The Perfect Wedding Guest List!

 3. The Cut

-1: If neither of you have met them or heard their name before, don’t invite them.
+1: If you haven’t met them or heard their name before, don’t invite them.

 2: Not crazy about inviting children to your special day?
 Don’t feel bad about having an adults-only wedding. (childless weddings are quite acceptable these days)

-3: If neither of you have spoken to the potential guests in three years, you don’t have to invite them.
+3: If you haven’t spoken to the potential guests in three years, you don’t have to invite them.

 4: If there’s anyone who’s on the list because you feel guilty about leaving them off, don’t invite them.